wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 ### AAD Connect

-<strong>Azure AD Connect</strong> synchronizes on-prem AD user metadata with the SaaS AAD.
+<strong>Azure AD Connect</strong> is a Windows service that synchronizes on-prem AD user metadata with the SaaS AAD.
 Key features of AAD Connect:
    * Password hash sych with AAD
    * Pass-through authentication which allows users to use the same password on-prem. and in the cloud.
    * Federation integration with AD FS for certificate renewal